Type: Evening Event

 It is Christmas in 1899 and the Prime Minister, Robert Gascoyne-Cecil, is hosting a lavish party.
 Spirits are high at the turn of the century, commerce and politics are doing well.
 It is also 7 years since the infamous Jack the Ripper was last active.
 But is everyone who they say they are?
 And has the Ripper really finished his work?

-The Southcrest Manor Hotel is a beautiful former manor house.
+The Southcrest Manor Hotel, BW Signature Collection is a beautiful former manor house.
 The 3 Star hotel steeped in history and perfect for Murder Mystery breaks.
 The hotel is set in 10 acres of beautiful private lawns and offers a perfect rural retreat situated 4 miles from Redditch Town Centre.

 Guest bedrooms at the Southcrest Manor hotel are tastefully decorated and some rooms offer garden views.
 All rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

 Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murder Mystery guests can spend a lazy afternoon with a tea or coffee and read the newspaper in the lounge bar or if you fancy some beauty therapy then why not book yourself a pamper treatment in the Health & Beauty Club or relax in the brand new Hydrotherapy hot tub.View Details
+Murder Mystery guests can spend a lazy afternoon enjoying the Laura Ashley Tea Rooms or if you fancy some beauty therapy then why not book yourself a pamper treatment in the Health & Beauty Club or relax in the brand new Hydrotherapy hot tub.View Details

 "The cast were great and the plot was fantastic.
 Very good performances and will be booking again to see the next one.
 Thank…"(Based on 1 Reviews)